Subhanshu-Mohan-Gupta/Team-Builder/README.md

 So we the team behind Team Builder are budding developers with so much aspiration to bring about a change in the society.
 When we came across this competition, we up-skilled ourselves along the way to provide a professional outcome.

 #### Tech Stacks used to build:
- > HTML, CSS, JavaScript, Firebase
+ > HTML, CSS, JavaScript, bootstrap, Firebase, node.js, express, express-session, cookie-parser

 ### Installation